Bro-mine/file-bot/README.txt

 --initialize: Read above.
 Generates a directory dedicated to the user invoking the command.

---savefile <name>: Saves the attachment included with the message invoking the command, be it a image, or any other file.
+savefile <name>: Saves the attachment included with the message invoking the command, be it a image, or any other file.
 (ONLY ONE ATTACHMENT MAY BE INCLUDED AT A TIME FOR NOW).

-Usage: --savefile test.txt -> Saves the attachment and renames it to "test.txt"
+Usage: savefile test.txt -> Saves the attachment and renames it to "test.txt"

---sendfile <name>: Sends the saved file from the host machine with the specified name.
+sendfile <name>: Sends the saved file from the host machine with the specified name.
 (Only one file can be sent at a time).

-Usage: --sendfile test.jpg -> Sends the file "test.jpg" if it is present in your user directory (the one created with --initialize).
+Usage: sendfile test.jpg -> Sends the file "test.jpg" if it is present in your user directory (the one created with --initialize).
 Sends an error message if the files does not exist.

-ls (no prefix): Lists all files present in your user directory.
+ls: Lists all files present in your user directory.
 Use the -a flag to list hidden files as well.

 HIDING FILES: